 Ever since Nancy Pelosi’s provocative visit to Taiwan this past August... the Chinese have been normalizing military exercises around the island...

-Within hours China showed that it could put up a blockade around Taiwan..
+Within hours, China showed that it could put up a blockade around Taiwan...
 Including deploying fleets of surveillance drones to fly over the island nearly every day.